 Our worship is where we return to God and gather strength for our work in the world.

-WHILE CONTINUING TO LIVESTREAM OUR SUNDAY SERVICE AT 10:00AM, WE HAVE BEGUN OUTDOOR IN-PERSON SERVICES AT 11:15AM.
+WHILE CONTINUING TO LIVESTREAM OUR SUNDAY SERVICE AT 10:00AM, WE HAVE BEGUN INDOOR IN-PERSON SERVICES IN THE SANCTUARY AT 11:30AM.

 WE ARE STILL LIVESTREAMING OUR SUNDAY AND WEEKDAY SERVICES AT THE REDEEMER

 In an effort to stem the rapidly increasing infection rate of COVID-19, we are maintaining strict social distancing and are continuing to hold services, meetings and activities in the church online.
 We are streaming Morning Prayer services M-S at 9:30am and Evening Prayer Services at 4:30pm and a Sunday morning service at 10am which can be accessed on the Redeemer Facebook Page under 'Videos".
 You do not need a Facebook account to access the Redeemer Facebook Page.

 BELOW ARE THE SERVICES WE HOPE TO HOLD AT SOME FUTURE DATE

 8:00 AM SUNDAY, HOLY EUCHARIST

 This is a service of Holy Eucharist (Holy Communion) held in the small Morning Chapel within the main sanctuary.
 The spoken service is without music; it includes the same sermon as the 10:00 am service and typically runs 45 minutes.
 Children of any age or level of noisiness are welcome at this service!
 The service is followed by a Bible Study at 9:00 am in the Porter Room led by Rev. Mike.

 10:00 AM SUNDAY, HOLY EUCHARIST OR MORNING PRAYER